If your question about Daphne Jackson Fellowships is not answered below, please contact us.

 Do I have to have a PhD to be eligible for a Fellowship?

-No, but you must have a first degree in a science, engineering, technology or mathematics (STEM) discipline and at least three years equivalent research experience (academic or industrial) with evidence of scholarly outputs but a PhD is preferable.
-Unfortunately, incomplete PhD studies do not contribute to three years of equivalent research experience but please contact the Trust if you are unsure.
+No, but you must have a first degree (and ideally a PhD) in a research discipline preferably related to the area of the proposed Fellowship – or at least three years equivalent research experience (academic or industrial) with evidence of research impacts and outcomes.
+Unfortunately, incomplete PhD studies do not contribute to 3-years of equivalent research experience but please contact the Trust if you are unsure.

-I am a science teacher, do I fit the criteria for a Fellowship?
+I am a school teacher, do I fit the criteria for a Fellowship?

-If you have retrained as a science teacher during your career break this would not make you ineligible as long as you have a first degree in a science, engineering, technology or mathematics (STEM) discipline and a PhD or at least three years equivalent research experience (academic or industrial) with evidence of scholarly outputs prior to your break from research.
+If you have retrained and worked as a school teacher during your career break this would not make you ineligible as long as you have a first degree and ideally a PhD, or at least 3-years equivalent research experience (academic or industrial) with evidence of scholarly outputs prior to your break from research.

 I had the opportunity to do some research during my career break, does that matter?